Speedcubing-Canada/speedcubing-canada-web/README.md

 # speedcubingcanada.org

+## Running the app locally
+In order to run the app locally, you will need three independant services running at the same time:
+ - The frontend
+ - The backend
+ - The datastore emulator

+The quickest way to get all three running is to use docker-compose for the frontend and backend, and the gcloud client for the datastore emulator.
+Right now, the python part is commented in the docker-compose file, so you can either uncomment it or run it locally (useful if you want to use a debugger for example).
 ## Frontend

-First, please move into the `frontend` directory.

-In the project directory, you can run:
+First option, in the project root directory, you can run:

 ### `docker-compose up`

-Runs de app and a development mysql database and an nginx server.
+Runs de app and an nginx server.
 The app is available at [http://localhost/](http://localhost/).

+Second option:
+Move into the `frontend` directory.

 ### `npm start`